-• • Strengths of the medium III.
+Strengths of the medium III.

-2. Networked
+Networked

-- Mobile devices come pre-networked. - Multiplayer and "social" games already showing tremendous promise.
+- Mobile devices come pre-networked. - Multiplayer and "social" games already showing tremendous promise. - Very unusual to have to write any extra network features.

-• • Limitations of the medium I
+Limitations of the medium I

-- 1. Limited Output (not just screen size). - Touch screens are cool, but you can't play a game with your fingers in the way. - Harder to get control and help information on the screen. - Fewer colors, refresh rates supported. - Sound problems (codecs, and the speakers themselves).
+Limited Output (not just screen size).

+- Touch screens are cool, but you can't play a game with your fingers in the way. - Harder to get control and help information on the screen. - Fewer colors, refresh rates supported. - Sound problems (codecs, and the speakers themselves).

-• • Limitations of the medium II.
+Limitations of the medium II.

-- 2. Limited Application Size. - Limited RAM is just a fact of life and graphics add up. - Limited processing power must also be considered.
-Ex: How many collision checks need to be made in each frame.
+Limited Application Size.

+- Limited RAM is just a fact of life and graphics add up. - Limited processing power must also be considered.
+Ex: How many collision checks need to be made in each frame. - Efficient algorithms just as important as with console/computer games.

-• • Limitations of the medium III.
+Limitations of the medium III.

-3. Latency
+Latency

-3G is an improvement, but latency in multiplayer games is always going to be a problem.
+- 3G is an improvement, as is 4G where available, but latency in multiplayer games is always going to be a problem. - Moreover some of the processor intensive tricks used to handle latency in console/computer games, don't translate well to mobile devices.

-• • Limitations of the medium IV.
+Limitations of the medium IV.

-- 4. Interrupt ability is crucial. - If the phone rings, the player better be able to stop the game without getting killed. - Application must be able to pause and recover, without crashing or causing the player to "lose" something.
+Interrupt ability is crucial.

+- If the phone rings, the player better be able to stop the game without getting killed. - Application must be able to pause and recover, without crashing or causing the player to "lose" something. - Again, most mobile languages support the "reflective" paradigm.

-• • Limitations of the medium V.
+Limitations of the medium V.

-- 5. Rapidly evolving technologies. - All of those poor saps who thought they had the mobile game market covered with BREW got dealt a really rude surprise by the IPhone. - Flash-Lite and Android in turn may turn out to be devastating to the 24% prediction regarding Apple.
+Rapidly evolving technologies.

+- All of those poor saps who thought they had the mobile game market covered with BREW got dealt a really rude surprise by the IPhone. - Flash-Lite and Android in turn may turn out to be devastating to the 24% prediction regarding Apple.